 Eating hemp hearts can help reduce the symptoms of osteoarthritis because they contain Omega-three and six which is what your body needs to decrease inflammation and pain in joints, so you’re less likely to suffer from bone or joint pain.

-To learn more about essential fatty acids visit this link.
+Learn more about essential fatty acids.

 #3.
 Hemp is Extremely Rich In Vitamin E and Fiber

 Hemp seeds are a powerhouse of vitamins and nutrients, hemp seeds contain large amounts of vitamin E and fiber among a multitude of other vitamins and nutrients.
 Not only does this make them absurdly potent as an ingredient when you’re trying to manage your weight, it also means that they serve as an excellent snack!